 As mentioned previously ITU-T Q13/SG15 is currently defining several telecom profiles for phase and time delivery:

 G.8275.1 is the phase/time profile assuming full on-path timing support (i.e. assuming that all transport equipment between the master clock and the slave clock support PTP functions).
+This recommendation has been formally consented in April 2014 and the approval process of this recommendation has been initiated.
+The currently defined mapping occurs at OSI layer 2 (i.e. PTP mapped over Ethernet).
 This recommendation is expected to be approved in March 2014 and can be considered as nearly finished.
 The currently defined mapping occurs at OSI layer 2 (e.g. Ethernet).
 Deployments are already happening in China using this draft profile.
 It should be noted that interworking with technologies other than Ethernet (e.g. xPON, xDSL, microwaves, etc.) has to be assessed on a case by case basis.

 G.8275.2 is the phase/time profile assuming Assisted Partial on-path Timing Support (APTS).
 This is the current Q13 work item that refers to the case where a GNSS receiver is deployed at the base station for frequency and time synchronisation, and protected with PTP Partial on-path Timing Support (PTS) i.e. allowing legacy non PTP-aware equipment between the master and the slave clock.
 This is therefore rather a protection scenario than a real phase/time distribution solution that simplifies the problem of partial timing support, because the asymmetry of the network can be estimated when the GNSS is working properly.
 With a proper asymmetry compensation, PTPv2 with partial on-path timing support is expected to be able to provide timing synchronisation that allows respecting the +/- 1.5 µs requirement during a GNSS failure that could last several hours.
+In this case it is expected that the profile will be based on PTP mapped over IP.

 G.8275.x stands for future profile that is not yet studied but is likely to describe the case of Partial on-path Timing Support (PTS).
 The performance of such solution is therefore hard to predict or guarantee.
 Indeed, despite static/fixed asymmetry can be corrected by proper calibration, dynamic asymmetry and other effects such as packed delay variation are much more challenging to handle, even though clock noise filtering might be able to attenuate some of those effects.
 Therefore at the time of writing, it is premature to conclude on the performance or applicability of PTS to deliver phase and time with the proper quality, and it may also depend on the deployment scenario.
+Also in this case this profile may be based on PTP mapped over IP as well as over Ethernet.

 Implementability: